 - Bachelors, Tianjin University

 Jiang is an Assistant Professor in Management and Strategy at HKU Business School.
 Jiang’s research interests lie at the intersection of organizations, innovation and firm strategy.
-Her work focuses on understanding how firm activities and performance are impacted by regulatory and social forces.
-Specifically, her dissertation examines how entrepreneurial ventures manage collaborative innovation both within and beyond their organizational boundaries.
+Her work examines the evaluation, creation, and commercialization of innovative ideas and technologies, with a particular focus on how these processes are impacted by regulatory and social forces.

 Jiang earned her PhD from the Stanford Technology Ventures Program at Stanford University.
 She also holds an MS in Civil and Environmental Engineering from Stanford University, as well as a BS in Management and a BA in English from Tianjin University.
 Before her PhD, Jiang worked in strategic consulting for infrastructure project development, procurement, and investment.